Buckeye Union High School District: History

 As early as 1913, Professor L.O.
 DuRoss, principal of Buckeye Grammar School, published in the local newspaper, the Buckeye Valley News, the need for all nearby school districts to combine resources to form one substantial high school that benefited residents of each district.
 The Buckeye School District gradually worked toward this goal by adding 10th and 11th grades in 1914 and 12th grade in 1920.
 By 1921, the Buckeye School qualified enough of its educational program to grant diplomas to two senior students.
 Then, beginning in 1922, a class graduated each year from the facilities shared with Buckeye Elementary School.
-It is important to note that prior to 1922, high school seniors had to complete their last year at Phoenix Union High School or at another accredited institution.
+Prior to 1922, high school seniors had to complete their last year at Phoenix Union High School or at another accredited institution.

 In February 1928 the Buckeye Board of Trustees approved a bond election for a new high school to be built at another site in Buckeye.
 Land was donated by local residents and, in September 1929, the doors of the new high school building built by Buckeye School District #33 opened at 902 Eason Avenue with approximately 60 students enrolled.
 At the same time a movement within the community advocated for the creation of a union high school, and a proposition was presented to voters living in the local school districts to establish a new and separate union high school district.
 The proposition reportedly had widespread support in all districts except one and the measure passed with little opposition.

 The new Buckeye Union High School Board was certified in a joint board meeting on June 24, 1929.
 The new board held an election, was organized and soon earned its accreditation from North Central Association of Secondary Schools.
 In the first year of the newly christened Buckeye Union High School, about 100 students worked under five teachers.
 Subjects taught were restricted to three years of English (taught every other year) with the teaching of English IV as an alternative, two years of math, language and history, and one year each of typing, shorthand, bookkeeping, government, and biology.
 No vocational work was offered.

 Many school traditions began in 1925 with the inclusion of most interscholastic sports teams, although the first football team was organized in 1923.
 At the time, the athletic teams were known as the "Wildcats”, but in 1929, the BUHS mascot became the "Hawks", narrowly defeating the "Farmers" in a school-wide vote.
 Also in 1925, the first yearbook was published and called El Ocotillo, followed by the Buckeye in 1929.
 It was not until 1935 the student body changed the name to the Falcon to distinguish it from the school newspaper, the Hawk.
 In 1924, the school song "Hurrah for the Blue and Gold" was written.
 The BUHS fight song, "BUHS, Hats Off To You" became the more popular school song in the mid-1960s.